QIDITECH/QIDI_PLUS3/README.md

 QIDI provides a packaged version file in the version bar next to it.
 Please download the compressed package file starting with PLUS.
 We have provided multiple different versions of source code.
 Please select the branch you want to download, and the name of the branch is the corresponding version name.
+## 4.1.3 Update content
+1. Optimization of WiFi refresh lag problem
+2. The material prompt interface now has the option of 'no longer prompt'
 ## Detailed update process
 #### Packaged files
 1. Prepare a blank named USB drive.Please ensure that the device name of the USB drive is empty